ghous-mohammad/TodoApi/README.md

-#Title: ToDo API with FastAPI, Neon, Poetry, and SQLModel
+#ToDo API with FastAPI, Neon, Poetry, and SQLModel

-##Description:
+#Description:

 This repository provides a ToDo API built using FastAPI, Neon, Poetry for dependency management, and SQLModel for interacting with a database.

 Features:

-1.Create, read, update, and delete (CRUD) operations for ToDo items.
+1.Create, read, update, and delete (CRUD) operations for ToDo items.<br>
-2.Dependency management and environment isolation with Poetry.
+2.Dependency management and environment isolation with Poetry.<br />
-3.Database interaction and modeling with SQLModel.
+3.Database interaction and modeling with SQLModel.<br/>

 Prerequisites: